Ella Blumenthal: Early life

-Citizens, Jews awaken from your lethargy, stand up to fight.
-Do not believe that they are sending us to labour camps.
-It is a vicious lie.
-Our brothers and sisters are being brutally murdered in the death camp Treblinka.
-Brothers, prepare to defend yourselves.
-Those who are not fit for fighting should go underground and hide in cellars and bunkers.
-Turn every building into a fortress.
-We have no right to occupy the surface of the earth, because we are condemned to death.

 During her time in the Ghetto, Blumenthals family members kept being taken and put onto transports to concentration and death camps.
-By the time of the Warsaw Ghetto uprising, Blumenthal had only two family members left, her father and her eldest niece, Roma Rothstein.
-From April 19-May 16, 1943, Blumenthal helped to participate in the Warsaw Ghetto uprising.
+By the time of the Warsaw Ghetto Uprising, Blumenthal had only two family members left, her father and her eldest niece, Roma Rothstein.
+From 19 April to 16 May 1943, Blumenthal helped to participate in the Warsaw Ghetto uprising.
 After the uprising failed, she and the remaining Jews were transported to the Majdanek and Treblinka death camps.

-Life in Concentration Camps
+Life in concentration camps

 From 1943 to 1945, Blumenthal stayed in three concentration camps: Majdanek, Auschwitz, and Bergen-Belsen.
 In Majdanek, her father, along with most of the other older prisoners, was sent to the gas chambers.
 Blumenthal and Rothstein were also sent to the gas chambers, but by chance there were 700 women in the gas chamber when the "quota" was 500.
 Because of this, 200 women were removed from the gas chamber.
 Blumenthal and Rothstein were two of the lucky ones to be removed.
 As Blumenthal said in a testimony:

-An order was received to gas 500 Jewish women, not 700 as we were.
-We were told that the correct transport of 500 to be gassed would be arriving in the morning and we would be sent to another camp.
-At dawn when we were chased out, there was a contingent of women coming off the cattle trucks, and they were led straight to the gas chamber which we had just left.
-"Ordnung muss sein."
-There must be order.
-Due to German orderliness and the irony of fate, we evaded the Angel of Death.

 Soon after, Blumenthal and Rothenstein were moved to Auschwitz.
 While there, Rothstein contracted typhus and was moved to a hospital.
 On the third day of her being there, the doctor warned her that all remaining patients would be gassed.
 Unable to walk, Rothstein crawled out of the hospital and survived.
 Blumenthal also contracted typhus, but was too afraid to go to the hospital.
 Instead, she hid in the block houses and toilet.
 At one point, Rothstein asked Blumenthal if she would commit suicide with her by touching the electrically charged barbed wire fence.
 Blumenthal refused, as she still wished to live.

 In November 1944, Blumenthal and Rothstein were moved to the Bergen-Belsen concentration camp.
-They remained here until the British Army liberated the camp on April 15, 1945.
+They remained there until the British Army liberated the camp on 15 April 1945.